 Let me give you an example of what I meant by "a lot".
 By introducing only two of these good practices, we managed to go down from 1,2 second to 150ms per request.
 That’s 8 times faster!
 And it took us 5 minutes to fix!

-There are more hacks you can implement to improve your scalability, ex. extract the marketing page to a different server, so even if your web app is down, new users will still be able to communicate with customers and leads.
+Make sure to read our case study on hardening the startup website after the spectacular crash.
+There are also more hacks you can implement to improve your scalability, ex. extract the marketing page to a different server, so even if your web app is down, new users will still be able to communicate with customers and leads.

 Having read this post, you could have a question: If I can scale within hours, why even bother the first approach with architectural improvements?
 Because quick scalability hacks are only a temporary solution, you will always hit another ceiling sooner or later.